QNET's Swiss Luxury Brand Bernhard H Mayer Unveils New Jewellery Collection

-(MENAFN- Dubai PR Network) QNET's Swiss Luxury Brand Bernhard H Mayer Unveils New Jewellery Collection

-Dubai – November 27, 2023: QNET, a global wellness and lifestyle-focused direct-selling company, announced the launch of the Embracelet collection under its luxury Swiss watch and jewellery brand, Bernhard H. Mayer.
+(MENAFN- AETOSWire) QNET , a global wellness and lifestyle-focused direct-selling company, announced the launch of the Embracelet collection under its luxury Swiss watch and jewellery brand, Bernhard H. Mayer .
 The new Bernhard H Mayer Embracelet collection is a line of exquisite bracelets designed to celebrate each unique chapter in the unfolding story of your life.

 The collection's elegant gold-and-gem encrusted bracelets embody a modern approach to classic and timeless designs that showcase Bernhard H. Mayer's tradition of precision and craftsmanship perfected over more than 150 years.